carpentries/amy/docs/users_guide/admin_index.md

 #### Adding an Individual Person Record

 Select "New person" and enter in as much information as possible.
-At minimum a personal name is required.
-If the airport is not listed, it will need to be [added in](#adding-a-new-airport).
+At minimum a personal name is required and airport are required.

 ![AMY add new person](images/new_person.png)

 #### Adding Bulk Person Records

 `Person` records can also be added in bulk from a `.csv` file using the `Bulk add people` menu option in the  `New` menu at the top right or the `More` menu.
-Use the blank template to generate a well formed CSV noting each person's personal name, family name (optional), email address (optional), role, and associated event.
+Use the blank template to generate a well formed CSV noting each person's personal name, airport code, family name (optional), email address (optional), role, and associated event.
 Any additional information about the person must be entered manually.  **Note: To bulk add records, the persons must have a role specified (instructor, helper, learner, host) associated with a specific event**.
 Because the *learner* role at an Instructor Training event requires a membership or open application affiliation, Instructor Training learner roles can not be bulk added.

 ![AMY bulk add person menu](images/bulk_add_persons.png)